ONLINE SHOP FAQ

 The silver lining here is that now merch is available to our worldwide customers!

 Q. What happens if one or more of my beers are broken/damaged?

 Get in touch with us immediately!
 Send us a photo to help us figure out what happened, and we’ll be happy to send you a replacement or give you a store credit.

 Q. How do you check that online shop customers are of legal drinking age?

-This is something that Canada Post takes care of.
+This is something that Canpar or Canada Post takes care of.
 Every beer order legally requires a signature and ID check before being released.
-And FYI, the name on the order and the name of the person receiving it must match!
+And FYI, the name on the order and the name of the person receiving do not need to match!

 Q. I’m frustrated and my issue isn’t covered here.
 What do I do?!

 Get in touch!
 We are very reasonable people committed to making people happy.
 If you’ve experienced any manner of strange issues with your shipment, feel free to shoot an email to firstname.lastname@example.org.
 We’ll sort out a solution asap.

 Q. How can I find out which beers you have available at any given time?

 A. Hafis Rd. and Ossington Ave. shop availability can be slightly different at times.
 For Ossington availability please see the Ossington Ave page of this site, and for Hafis availability please see the Hafis Rd. page of this website.

 Q. Is your website up to date?